Does the College provide accommodation or arrange a host family?

 Am I allowed to work while studying?

-Students on Short-term student visas are not able to work under any circumstances.
-For more information on Short-term visas, see the government website.
+Students on Short-term Study Visas are not able to work under any circumstances.
+For more information on Short-term Study Visas, see the UKVI website.

 Am I entitled to any medical care?